Info for Prospective Members

 What's Phi Eta Sigma?
 Can I join both?

 Phi Eta Sigma is another honor society for first year students.
-ALD and PES were twin organizations (one for men, one for women) until the Title IX decisions made both organizations co-educational in the 1970's.
+ALD and PES were twin organizations (one for men, one for women) until both organizations became co-educational with Title IX in the 1970's.
 On some campuses, there are chapters of both ALD and PES, and on some of those campuses, the organizations work together as a joint chapter.

 If there are both groups on your campus, you can certainly join both.
 In fact, by joining both, you'll be eligible for the membership benefits and scholarship competitions offered by both groups!